Nature's Basket: History

 It also operates as an online grocery store and mobile app platform which caters to 125 cities across India.

 Nature's Basket acquired Mumbai-based online grocery store Ekstop.com in 2015 to strengthen its online presence across 125 cities in India.

 In 2017, the company rebranded as a "Daily Food Delights" store.

 The company was acquired by Spencer's Retail Ltd from Godrej Group in May 2019 in an all cash deal.
 The acquisition proved complementary across a number of fronts.
 The acquisition helped Spencer’s Retail expand its retail presence in Western India, a region for potential business growth.
 Natures Basket retained its brand, providing Spencer’s with a market flanking opportunity.

 Key people

-Devendra Chawla is the CEO & Neelesh Bothra is the CFO of Natures Basket.
+Sachin Agarwal is the COO & Sandeep Banka is the CFO of Natures Basket.

 In-house brands

 Nature's Basket has three brands under its name for exotic and organic produce: